 While our program is primarily clinically focused, a research project is expected – with completion by the second year of fellowship.
 Financial support is available for presentation of research.

-Call requirements are 1:3 home call/weekend rounding.
+Call requirements are 1:2 to 1:3 home call/weekend rounding.
 Fellows are expected to participate in formal and informal education of medical students and OB/GYN residents.

 Interested?